Checking

 © Stephan Braunfels Architekten BDA

-The expansion of the Bundestag-office building Marie-Elisabeth-Lüders-Haus in Berlin presents various challenges for the structural design team.
-The central hall of the building is to be erected over an existing supplies tunnel, which was not constructed for an increase in loads.
-Therefore the structural loads had to be transferred into the foundation of the existing building on either side of the tunnel, respectively into the newly constructed foundation.
-This required a sophisticated surveillance and measuring program to control the forces and deformations during the construction process.
-The new building foundation consists of a combined pile-slab foundation to minimize the settlement of the adjacent existing structure.
-The building is planned as a monolithic reinforced concrete structure with a high demand for exposed concrete.
+The expansion of the Marie-Elisabeth-Lüders-Haus, the office building of the German parliament in Berlin, presented a number of challenges for the structural engineers.
+The central hall of the building was constructed over an existing supply tunnel that was not designed for an increase in load.
+Consequently, the structural loads on both sides of the existing tunnel had to be transferred in a controlled manner into the foundations of the existing part of the building and into the newly constructed foundations.
+This required a sophisticated measurement and monitoring program to control the forces and deformations during construction.
+The new building foundations consist of a combined pile and raft foundation to minimize settlement in the adjoining existing building.
+The structure was planned as a monolithic reinforced concrete structure with high demands on the exposed concrete.

 Categories